siberianfox/tinygwiki/Developer-Notes.md

 </pre>
 You should have a directory with all the source files but none of the Atmel project files.
 The project files are managed separately in TinyG/Support so they don't cause havoc with git.
 They are ignored by the .gitignore for this reason.

 To use the AVR tools you will need the AVRStudio4 project files or the AtmelStudio6 project files, or both.
 You can use both - they don;t collide with each other.
-The Studio4 project uses a sub-directory called "default" to manage it's files; Studio 6 uses "Debug".
+The Studio4 project uses the "default" sub-directory to manage its files; Studio 6 uses "Debug".
 ### Get AVRStudio4 project files
 Copy these files from TinyG/support to the working directory
 <pre>